loopwerk/loopwerk.io/content/articles/2025-09-08-25-years-chasing-simplicity.md

 ## Welcome to the build step

-But things didn’t stay simple.
+But things didn't stay simple.

 JavaScript libraries started multiplying, and I started using Angular.
 Suddenly I was building Single Page Apps and the backend (Python instead of PHP by 2009) was reduced to a JSON API.
 And for the first time, I needed a build step.
-My simple workflow of “edit file → reload browser” was gone.
+My simple workflow of "edit file → reload browser” was gone.

 Then came the real tidal wave: ES6, CommonJS, Babel, Webpack, npm.
 JavaScript as a language was improving, but the tooling exploded.
 My `webpack.config.js` became its own mini-project.
 The `node_modules` folder turned into a black hole of dependencies.
-Even the simplest “hello world” app pulled in hundreds of megabytes.
+Even the simplest "hello world” app pulled in hundreds of megabytes.
 And it was fragile too; half the time a fresh install broke the build because of some upstream change.

 Deployment became a mysterious black box handled by CI/CD pipelines built by a separate DevOps team.
 The directness was gone, replaced by layers of abstraction and fragility.
-Progress didn’t always feel like progress.
+Progress didn't always feel like progress.

 ## Back to sanity